vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 ### Algorithm complexity (aka.
 Big-O notation)
 Given:
-- `m` - linear lenght of the regular expression, wher linear length is the lenght of the regex after all repetitions has been expanded ex. `a{5}` -> `aaaaa`;
+- `m` - linear length of the regular expression, wher linear length is the length of the regex after all repetitions has been expanded ex. `a{5}` -> `aaaaa`;
-- `n` - lenght of the string matched against
+- `n` - length of the string matched against

 Then the complexity of each of the operation is as following:
 - `match`, `find`, `find_captures` - bound by `O(m*n)`;